RNNIDS: Enhancing Network Intrusion Detection Systems through Deep Learning: Methodology: Applications of RNNs in Intrusion Detection

-To this end, we define the following setting.
-Without loss of generality, to generate exploits in the form of bash files, we apply the Shikata Ga Nai, XOR, and ADMMutate encoders to the OS X x64 Shell Bind TCP payload~\cite{metasploit_tcp_payload} , which binds an arbitrary command to a port chosen by the attacker.
+To this end, we define the following setting. \newversion{To generate \emph{examples} of} exploits in the form of bash files, we apply the Shikata Ga Nai, XOR, and ADMMutate encoders to the OS X x64 Shell Bind TCP payload~\cite{metasploit_tcp_payload} , which binds an arbitrary command to a port chosen by the attacker.
 Moreover, the number of iterations for each encoder varies from zero (i.e., without encoding) to 100 so that 101 bash scripts are generated.
 These bash files are sorted in matrices in a row-wise manner.
 Note that we add padding (all zero values) at the end of the rows to obtain rows with the same length since for these encoders, the outputs of these encoders are non-fixed length bash files.
 Afterwards, the matrices are displayed as grayscale images, where a byte value of 0x00 (0xFF) corresponds to a black (white) pixel.
 Figure~\ref{fig:allworms} shows portions of the worms encoded by the Shikata Ga Nai, XOR, and ADMMutate encoders.

 The most important message to be conveyed here is that the bash files generated by applying the above-mentioned encoding engines do not comprise of completely, and truly random values.
-In other words, there are some patterns, i.e., the bytes repeated in the same places within all bash files, which form the visible columns in Figure~\ref{fig:allworms}.
-This is in line with what has been observed in~\cite{li2006hamsa}, where the approach relying on finding unavoidable byte patterns is called ``content-based''.
+In other words, there are some patterns, i.e., the bytes repeated in the same places within all bash files, which form the visible columns in Figure~\ref{fig:allworms}. \newversion{We stress that while the results discussed above should not be extrapolated to all payloads/encoders, they show patterns that can be useful for generating new variants of an attack. } This is in line with what has been observed in~\cite{li2006hamsa}, where the approach relying on finding unavoidable byte patterns is called ``content-based''.
 According to this definition, our approach can be classified as content-based as well.
 The main advantage of such approaches is that there exists no dependency on protocol or server information~\cite{li2006hamsa}.
 As well described by Li et al., in the real-world, the protocol frame part and the control data of the worm cannot be manipulated by an attacker to obtain a new mutant of a worm~\cite{li2006hamsa}.
 These parts create patterns that can be indeed used by an LSTM network to generate similar and unseen bash files as mutants of the original payload.

 More formally, by providing examples of worms we train our LSTMs to learn and extract rules corresponding to a DFA $A$, as proved by Giles et al.~\cite{giles1992extracting}.
 This can be explained by the fact that the grammar of bounded-length strings is regular.
 Recall that there is a one-to-one mapping between a DFA and its grammar.
 Let the grammar corresponding to the DFA $A$ be denoted by $(N, V, P, S)$, and the language generated by this grammar be $L'$.
 In fact, $L'=Enc(L)$, where $Enc(\cdot)$ represent the encoding operation applied to encode the original language generating a worm $L$.
 After training, the grammar $(N, V, P, S)$ is used by the LSTM to generate unseen strings, which belong to $L'$.